NoorGuru/NoorGuru/content/technical-interview-preparation-kit/index.md

 ## SOLID Design Principles

 ### Dependency Inversion
-- High level module should not depend on a low level module.
+- A high-level module should not depend on a low-level module.
 - Both should depend on abstraction.
 - Abstraction should not depend on details.
 - Details should depend on abstraction.